turingschool-projects/dsst-summer/sessions/intro-to-responsive.md

 Now that we have our basic HTML page structure written, we can think about how we want to structure the contents.
 We know we want to have nav, main content, some secondary content in a sidebar on the right side of the screen, and a footer so we'll go ahead and add the appropriate tags for those chunks of content.

-Working in ``index.html``, let's start at the top and work our way down the page.
+Working in your ``html`` file in CodePen, let's start at the top and work our way down the page.
 For our primary navigation, we'll keep it simple and use the semantic ``header`` tag.
 If we wanted to flush it out as a navigation bar with links inside our header, we could wrap a ``nav`` tag around an unordered list to become our navigation links.

 ```html
 <body>